1nVitr0/plugin-vscode-blocksort/README.md

 `Sort Blocks Descending`: Sorts the selected code blocks in descending order.
 If no code blocks are selected, a selection for the deepest block the cursor is currently positioned in is generated.

+`Shuffle Blocks`: Sorts the blocks in a random order.
+If no code blocks are selected, a selection for the deepest block the cursor is currently positioned in is generated.

 `Sort Blocks Deep Ascending (Multilevel)`: Sorts the selected code blocks in ascending order, including nested blocks up to a specified depth.

 `Sort Blocks Deep Descending (Multilevel)`: Sorts the selected code blocks in descending order, including nested blocks up to a specified depth.

+`Shuffle Blocks Deep (Multilevel)`: Sorts the selected code blocks in a random order, including nested blocks up to a specified depth.

+`Sort inner Blocks Ascending`: Sorts inner blocks in ascending order, without affecting the surrounding block(s).
+The depth at which to start, as well as the depth to stop at can ve specified.

+`Sort inner Blocks Descending`: Sorts inner blocks in descending order, without affecting the surrounding block(s).
+The depth at which to start, as well as the depth to stop at can ve specified.

+`Shuffle inner Blocks`: Sorts inner blocks in a random order, without affecting the surrounding block(s).
+The depth at which to start, as well as the depth to stop at can ve specified.

 `Expand current Selection to surrounding Block`: Expand curren selection locally to surrounding lines in block.